404EdNotFound/Car-Game/README.md

 # Car-Game
 I created this in Pygame to practice the new concept of Side Scrolling, but this is for vertical scrolling instead of horizontal.
+This is created with images and without images

 ## Remixing Ethically: A Note from the Author
 This code is licensed under the MIT License to ensure compatibility with GitHub’s systems.